 At Olivet College, Professor Williams has been honored to receive numerous advising and teaching awards, including the Drs.
 Gorton and Peggy Riethmiller Outstanding Faculty Member Award.
 Professor Williams earned her bachelor’s degree in journalism from the University of Maryland, College Park, and a master’s degree in humanities from California State University, Dominquez Hills.
 Her thesis was “The Olivet College Writer’s Conferences, 1936-41.”

 Professor Williams embraces Olivet’s mission and encourages all students to do so in their lives and careers, and she delights in keeping in touch with alumni.
-In her spare time, she enjoys the company of her husband, Arthur, also an Olivet College professor, and their two cats, Demi and Selena; writing; reading; movies and travel.
+In her spare time, she enjoys the company of her husband, Arthur, also an Olivet College professor, and writing, reading, movies and travel.